alepalacio/test-rest-api-nodejs-postgresql/README.md

     **but this is not a common way to save or get data from your database.
 Let's do it using NodeJS.**

-18. Preferably, you should use a controller file on a folder named "controllers".
+18. Preferably, you should use a controller file on a folder named `controllers`.
 Then, let's create that file!

     ```js
     const { Pool } = require('pg');